Do Natural Acne Remedies Work?

 Key properties: astringent, anti-inflammatory, antioxidant

-How to use: apply witch hazel with a cotton ball, no need to rinse
+How to use: apply alcohol-free witch hazel with a cotton pad; no need to rinse

-Find it in: SLMD Salicylic Acid Cleanser, Salicylic Acid Spot Treatment
+Find it in: SLMD Salicylic Acid Cleanser, SA Acne Spot Treatment

 Dr. Lee's Last Word